Post: How to Future-Proof Your Recruitment Marketing with AI: A Practical Framework

 Step 3 — Deploy AI-Assisted Candidate Screening

-AI screening applies Natural Language Processing to resume and application data, ranking candidates against the role requirements you defined in Step 1’s stakeholder alignment work.
+AI screening applies Natural Language Processing to resume and application data, ranking candidates against the role requirements defined in your Step 1 stakeholder alignment work.
 It does not replace recruiter judgment — it compresses the time required to identify which candidates warrant that judgment.

 Configure your screening model with the specific competencies, experience markers, and disqualifying criteria agreed upon with the hiring manager.
 The AI ranks applicants into tiers: strong match, potential match, and not a fit.
 Recruiters review the top tier first, which Gartner research indicates can reduce screening time by 40–60% in high-volume roles.